Payara Qube

 Database Configuration

-When you upload your application, Payara Qube (Managed) detects database configuration requirements:
+When you upload your application, Payara Qube (Managed) automatically detects database requirements:

 Alternative Database Configuration Methods